-- Provide a definition of epidemiology - Provide a definition of surveillance - Define descriptive studies and describe their purpose - Define analytic studies and describe their purpose - Describe the major types of descriptive studies and their primary uses - Describe the major types of analytic studies - Provide a definition of random error, bias, confounding and validity
+- Provide a definition of epidemiology - Provide a definition of surveillance - Define analytic studies and describe their purpose - Describe the major types of descriptive studies and their primary uses - Describe the major types of analytic studies - Provide a definition of random error, bias, confounding and validity

 Epidemiology may be defined as the study of the distribution and determinants of health-related states or events (including disease) in human populations, and the application of this study to the control of diseases and other health problems.
-The word epidemiology consists of the Greek words $\epsilon \pi \iota$ (epi) = among, $\delta \eta \mu o \zeta$ (demos) = people, and $\lambda o \gamma o \zeta$ (logos) = doctrine.
+The word epidemiology consists of the Greek words $\epsilon \pi \iota$ (epi) = among, $\delta \eta \mu o \varsigma$ (demos) = people, and $\lambda o \gamma o \varsigma$ (logos) = doctrine.